 - All-metal buildings should be Class 2, not Class 3, regardless of size or type of steel supports.

 - Steel frame buildings with non-load-bearing reinforced concrete panel walls are classified 3B or 3C, not 5AA.

 - Buildings with metal stud walls and wood truss roofs are classed as 5C.
-Structures which are classified as wood frame but have concrete supported floors and/or some walls of unit masonry or concrete are excluded.
+Structures that are classified as wood frame but have concrete-supported floors and/or some walls of unit masonry or concrete are excluded.

 - Basement walls are generally excluded unless the basement is only partially below grade so is considered a story.

 - Brick and stone veneers do not affect a building’s earthquake classification; however, there may be an additional premium if the veneer is covered under the policy.

 You'll find the earthquake classification for buildings WSRB has inspected in our commercial property reports.
 When you look at the classifications, remember that they're just one part of the equation.
 Multiple factors affect a property's potential for earthquake damage.
 Learn more about them in our blog post, and get data on these factors in our new Earthquake Risk tool.
 Just login to try it.